A symbiosis of beauty and cosiness

 - If you also want to explore Burgenland and the beautiful Lake Neusiedl, please click here.

 World famous for its majestic mountains is beautiful Tyrol.
 But here you can do much more than just go skiing and hiking.
 For us cyclists too, Tyrol offers a whole network of possibilities in the form of fantastic cycle paths.
 The level of difficulty of the stages ranges from beginner level to more demanding, sporty tours.
-Whether Innsbruck – Venice or St Moritz – Innsbruck, Tyrol offers us cycle tours in all directions and for every performance level.
+Whether Innsbruck – Venice, St Moritz – Innsbruck, or Innsbruck - Verona, Tyrol offers us cycle tours in all directions and for every performance level.
 We are sure that you’ll find a tour that’s right for you.

 - If you have the taste for cycle tours in Tyrol, please click here.

 Sunny Carinthia, with its imposing mountains and sparkling lakes, offers many a charming bike ride.
 The geographical proximity to neighbouring Italy also makes Carinthia one of our most popular cycling regions.
 The world-famous Alpe-Adria Cycle Path offers two exciting tours, namely Villach – Grado – Trieste or Salzburg – Villach.
-But the Villach tour based in one hotel or the Drau Cycle Path will also make cyclists happy.
+But the Alpe Adria tour - based in one hotel or the Drau Cycle Path classic will also make cyclists happy.

 - Get all information and tour tips about the Cycling holiday in Carinthia.

 Of course we have also adapted cycle tours for our smallest guests.
 Because the best time of the year should be the time spent with your loved ones.
 We also offer our most popular cycle tours in a family friendly version.
 The stage lengths are shortened a bit, the route is simplified and voila – we have a cycle tour that can also be cycled by children.
-For example, biking the Danube Cycle Path from Linz to Vienna, or it may be the Inn Cycle Path for families?
+For example, biking the Danube Cycle Path from Linz to Vienna, or it may be the Ten Lakes tour for families?

 The Austrian climate